Adrien-Kahn/BlazingHell/README.md

 ### The class `Fire_spot`

-`Fire_spot` class implements the part that download the images befor and after the fire.
+The `Fire_spot` class implements the part that downloads the images before and after the fire.
 Its main fields are :
 - `lat`: the latitude of the burned spot
 - `lng`: the longitude of the burned spot
 - `date`: the date of the fire
-- `radius` : the radius of the area from which we want to obtain its data
+- `radius`: the radius of the area from which we want to obtain its data
-- `deltatime` : the length of time in which we collect data for both period befor and after the fire event
+- `deltatime`: the length of time in which we collect data for both period befor and after the fire event

 The method `get_product` retrieves the image with the least cloud cover between the available products corresponding to the selected spot and period.